gu-gridh/shfa/README.md

 # SHFA
-This is an application for the CDH Django database coordination solution Diana.
+This is an application for the GRIDH Django database coordination solution Diana.

 ## Data
 The data was created from JSON files with a predetermined structure.
 To load the data, use the `load_shfa` management command: